 It’s simple — the heart of what we do as public relations professionals is to inspire people to take a desired action, whether that be purchasing a product, attending an event, interacting with a social media post or simply becoming aware of an idea.
 This fundamental purpose spans across every PR and marketing campaign, no matter if it’s consumer or B2B-focused and regardless of the industry.
 However, if your communication is not geared at the correct people then they may never take the desired action.

 Think about this simple example.
-Imagine you’re coming up with a PR plan for a new campaign for a dog food company.
+Imagine you’re coming up with objectives for a PR plan for a new campaign for a dog food company.
 You’re brainstorming creative pitch ideas, engaging social media posts, advertising components and maybe even planning an event to get in front of media and potential customers.
 What’s the one essential step that, if you fail to consider, will derail the entire operation?
 Making sure that you’re actually reaching dog owners and influencing their decision-making.

 Understanding why targeted campaigns are important is just the first step.
 Putting the principle into practice is another.
 There are three key components that PR practitioners must consider when developing targeted strategic communication strategies — knowing who to target, where to reach them and what drives their decision-making.